hongtaoh/hongtaoh.github.io/content/en/blog/2021-07-15-julia-missing.md

 end
 ```

-The above solution comes from roelpi's post: [ Replacing NaN/Missing in Julia DataFrames](https://www.roelpeters.be/replacing-nan-missing-in-julia-dataframes/).
+which comes from roelpi's post: [Replacing NaN/Missing in Julia DataFrames](https://www.roelpeters.be/replacing-nan-missing-in-julia-dataframes/).

 Or,